colindembovsky/mindaro/script.md

 # Cloud Native CodeSpaces Development

 Developing cloud native applications can be challenging for the "inner loop".
-CodeSpaces allows developers to set up a full, config-as-code development environment in the cloud that developers can connect to with a browser.
+Codespaces allows developers to set up a full, config-as-code development environment in the cloud that developers can connect to with a browser.
+This demo shows how to run a complex, fully-featured application (including debugging) in Codepaces.

 ### Config